 M.I.G. acknowledges funding from the National Science Foundation under NSF CAREER award CHE-1255290.
 Partial support from the University of Kentucky by a Research Challenge Trust Fund Fellowship to R.Z. is gratefully acknowledged.
 H.V. acknowledges funding from the Natural Sciences and Engineering Research Council (NSERC) of Canada.

-Zhou, Ruixin; Basu, Kaustuv; Hartman, Hyman; Matocha, Christopher J.; Sears, S. Kelly; Vali, Hajatollah; and Guzman, Marcelo I., "Catalyzed Synthesis of Zinc Clays by Prebiotic Central Metabolites" (2017).
+Guzman, Marcelo I.; Zhou, Ruixin; Basu, Kaustuv; Hartman, Hyman; Matocha, Christopher J.; Sears, S. Kelly; and Vali, Hajatollah, "Catalyzed Synthesis of Zinc Clays by Prebiotic Central Metabolites" (2017).
 Chemistry Faculty Publications.
 75.

 Biogeochemistry Commons, Cosmochemistry Commons, Environmental Chemistry Commons, Geochemistry Commons, Inorganic Chemistry Commons, Materials Chemistry Commons, Nanoscience and Nanotechnology Commons, Soil Science Commons, Systems Biology Commons